vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 ### How to run this project

 - Connect the Raspberry Pi to the TV using an HDMI cable.<br>
-You should see the Raspberry Pi desktop appear on the TV screen.

 - Install OpenCV and MediaPipe.
 I've included a pdf file that sets out the installation steps that worked for me.
 - Install the Omxplayer-wrapper:<br>